BartekPog/modelcreator/readme.md

 ## Usage

-The input may be either a path to **csv** file or a **pandas DataFrame** object.
+The input may be either a path to a **csv** file or a **pandas DataFrame** object.

 #### CSV path input

 The library assumes that the last column of the training dataset contains the expected results.
 The dataset (both training and predictive) must be provided as a **csv** file.

 If the results column contains text the _Machine_ will do its best to learn to _classify_ the data correctly.
-In case of a number in it _regression_ will be performed.
+In case of a number inside, _regression_ will be performed.

 If the file contains headers you shall add `header_in_csv=True` parameter to the method.